 I am not sure how long this pandemic will last.
 It will pass, but when?
 A stimulus package is on the way - a package designed not just to provide immediate relief, but to move the economy back to pre-virus vitality.
 This, of course, will require the United States to turn on the economic switch, to open the markets up, and get people back to work.
 Again, the question is when?
 Read More.

 The Leap from Theory to Practice - Putting Your Business Continuity and Crisis Plans to Work

 The COVID-19 crisis continues to evolve hour by hour throughout the world.
 The timeline for flattening the curve remains unclear.
 In response, federal and state governments around the country have become more aggressive in their actions to stem the spread of the virus.
 Clearly, we as a country are learning how to deal with a pandemic crisis on the fly.
 Read More.

 Optimism – and a Solid Business Continuity Plan – are your Best Friends Right Now

-The Quarterly Real Estate Report for Illinois, Indiana, Iowa, and Wisconsin.
-This helpful resource is your guide to economic and real estate outlooks for the upcoming quarter.
+This Quarterly Real Estate Report is your guide to economic and real estate outlooks for the upcoming quarter.